Before

 was charged with receiving two oaks worth ten shillings to repair

-a chapel and kitchen built by the Earl's grandfather.
+a chapel and kitchen built by the earl's grandfather.
 Not having

 completed the work he had to pay twenty shillings19.